The Eastern Michigan University women’s swim and dive team lost to the University of Toledo on Saturday, 170-130.

 EMU junior Monica Dorszewski took a pair of wins in the 100- and 200-yard breastrstroke events.
 Junior Jessie Godlewski won in the 200-yard butterfly and placed second in the 200-individual medley.
 Dorszewski and freshman Genna Worthley made it an Eagles 1-2 finish in the 200-breast when Dorszewski punched the wall at 2 minutes 20 seconds and beat Worthley by 2.46 seconds.

 Freshman Grace Van Allen finished second twice in the 200-yard freestyle and 500-freestyle and got another runner up finish in the 400-yard free relay for the Eagles.
 Van Allen lost to Toledo freshman Jamie Skowronek in the 200-free by a mere .07 seconds.
-EMU head coach Peter Linn said it was difficult for some swimmers to compete beause of several illnesses.“We’ve had some issues this week in terms of health, but I thought we tried our best and competed real well,” Linn said.
+EMU head coach Peter Linn said it was difficult for some swimmers to compete beause of several illnesses.

 Another bright spot of the day was EMU sweeping both diving events.